iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - I keep delivery risk visible using a lightweight **RAID log (Risks, Assumptions, Issues, Dependencies)** when uncertainty or external dependencies are non-trivial (for example, vendor deliverables, access approvals, compliance gates, or integration test windows).
   - I review RAID regularly (at least weekly), and I keep each entry actionable (owner, impact, mitigation, due date, and escalation trigger).
   - *Example:* “Dependency: vendor must deliver SDK version 2.3 by Thursday.
 Owner: vendor delivery lead.
-Risk: integration testing slips.
-Mitigation: confirm release candidate by Tuesday.
-Escalate: if no candidate by Tuesday 18:00, de-scope the integration from this release.”
+Risk: if the SDK arrives late or is unstable, we will not complete integration testing, and the release will slip.
+Mitigation: require a usable early build by Tuesday so we can start integration and catch incompatibilities early (provide version + package + install instructions, and we run a smoke test in the test environment).
+Escalation trigger: if no usable build is available by Tuesday 18:00, we de-scope the integration from this release and ship the remaining scope.”

 - I make change explicit, because silent change is the main cause of missed commitments.
 If scope, dates, or cost assumptions change, I record the decision, I confirm who approved it, and I update the plan so everyone sees the new baseline.
   - I use a simple rule: if urgent work enters a sprint, something of similar size leaves the sprint, and the trade-off is written down.